 2013

-- The outdoor Swim Club at the Freehold Y re-opens
+• The outdoor Swim Club at the Freehold Y re-opens.

-- Camp Topanemus pool re-opens for campers.
+• Camp Topanemus pool re-opens for campers.
 Also completed new pool slide with decks and fencing.

-- Bayshore Family Success Center of The Community YMCA opens in Union Beach to assist families in aftermath of Superstorm Sandy and for ongoing family support
+• Bayshore Family Success Center of The Community YMCA opens in Union Beach to assist families in aftermath of Superstorm Sandy and for ongoing family support.

-- The Community YMCA’s Extending Our Reach Campaign raises funds to enclose the Lass Family Aquatic Center at Camp Zehnder for year-round aquatics
+• The Community YMCA’s Extending Our Reach Campaign raises funds to enclose the Lass Family Aquatic Center, aka “The Bubble”, at YMCA Camp Zehnder for year-round aquatics.

 2014

-- The Community YMCA celebrates 140th Anniversary at Annual Gala
+• The Community YMCA celebrates 140th Anniversary at Annual Gala.

-- Bayshore Family Success Center of The Community YMCA relocates to Leonardo section of Middletown
+• Bayshore Family Success Center of The Community YMCA relocates to Leonardo section of Middletown.

 2016

-- YMCA of Western Monmouth County collaborates with the New Jersey Metro Chapter of the National Multiple Sclerosis Society to offer MS One Step, a customized wellness program for individuals with multiple sclerosis.
+• YMCA of Western Monmouth County collaborates with the New Jersey Metro Chapter of the National Multiple Sclerosis Society to offer MS One Step, a customized wellness program for individuals with multiple sclerosis.

-Freehold Y wellness center redesigned, equipment upgraded.
+• Freehold Y wellness center redesigned, equipment upgraded.

 2018

-- Hightstown-East Windsor YMCA sold and closed.
+• Hightstown-East Windsor YMCA is sold and closed.

 2019

-- Board members of YMCA of Western Monmouth County and The Community YMCA vote unanimously to join as one association in order to strengthen more individuals, families and communities throughout greater Monmouth County.
+• Board members of YMCA of Western Monmouth County and The Community YMCA vote unanimously to join as one association in order to strengthen more individuals, families and communities throughout greater Monmouth County.